mau-network/mau/README.md

 - The project and the implementation is released under GPLv3
 - The license protects the community by preventing [Bait and switch](https://debugagent.com/open-source-bait-and-switch).
-- It maximize freedom with respect to openness preventing corndering the community in the future.
+- It maximize freedom with respect to openness preventing cornering the community in the future.

 # FAQ

 ## Why are keys written in binary format?

-- Initially I thought we should accept both formats
+- Initially both formats were considered:
    - `.pgp` for binary format
    - `.asc` for ASCII armored format
 - But this can make implementing a client harder as client has to